 - Remain still throughout the measurement

 The ithlete Finger Sensor relies on an infrared light being sent through the fingertip to monitor blood flow.
 For this reason it can be sensitive to interference from bright lights.
 If you are finding you’re having trouble getting a reading, try turning your hand palm down or covering the finger sensor with the phone during measurement.

 This video provides further guidance on using your sensor.

 How does the ithlete Finger Sensor work?

-The ithlete finger sensor monitors HRV in the same way as the pulse monitors often seen in hospital emergency departments.
-An infra-red light is sent through the tip of the finger with a sensor on the other side which measures changes in the amount of light received.
+The finger sensor monitors HRV in the same way as the pulse monitors often seen in hospital emergency departments.
+Infra-red light is sent through the tip of the finger with a sensor on the other side that measures changes in the amount of light received.
 As the heart beats blood is sent around the body, with each beat the blood density is the finger changes and it is these changes that are recorded by the finger sensor.

 All current iPhones, iPads and even an iPod Touch are compatible with the ithlete Finger Sensor.

-Android v4.3 or later.
-In practice this means most current Android models.
-If you’re unsure get in touch via email or Facebook and we’ll be happy to help.
+Phones with a USB-C port and running Android v4.3 or later.
+In practice, this means most current Android models.
+If you’re unsure get in touch via email and we’ll be happy to help.